catchpoint/terraform-provider-catchpoint/docs/resources/bgp_test.md

 Optional:

-- `contact_groups` (List of String) List of contact groups to receive alert notifications.
+- `contact_groups` (List of String) Optional.
+List of contact groups to receive alert notifications.
 To ensure either recipient_email_ids or contact_groups is provided
 - `notify_on_critical` (Boolean) Optional.
 Set to true to include critical alerts in notifications.
 Default is false.
 - `notify_on_improved` (Boolean) Optional.
 Set to true to include improved alerts in notifications.
 Default is false.
 - `notify_on_warning` (Boolean) Optional.
 Set to true to include warning alerts in notifications.
 Default is false.
-- `recipient_email_ids` (List of String) List of email addresses to receive alert notifications.
+- `recipient_email_ids` (List of String) Optional.
+List of email addresses to receive alert notifications.
 To ensure either recipient_email_ids or contact_groups is provided